metaps/sp-rails-saml/README.md

 ### 2. Add routing

-To cofigure routings for above templates,  just add the following line to your `config/routes.rb`:
+To configure routings for above templates,  just add the following line to your `config/routes.rb`:

 ```ruby
 sp_rails_saml_routes